Optional Drink Packages on Cruises -

 Many people who are new to the pleasures of cruises ask us what is included in the price.
 Most of the time, what they are really asking is if drinks with alcohol are included.
 If your cruise line will be Crystal, Regent, Seabourn or Siversea, then the answer is yes.
-These cruise lines are all inclusive.
-With that comes a steep price.
-These luxury cruise lines' rates may be double or more than cruise lines with comparable itineraries.
+All of these lines offer all inclusive cruises including alcohol at one fixed price.
+Be aware that hese luxury cruise lines' rates may be double or more than cruise lines with comparable itineraries.

 Here is an example of prepaid drink options available on all Celebrity ships:

-Bottled Water Package: $14.00 per day for sparkiling and still water.
+Bottled Water Package: $14.00 per day for sparkling and still water.
 Popular brands include Evian and Perrier.

 Classic Non-Alcoholic Package: $16.00 per day included Soda Package plus premium juices and teas as well as non-premium bottled water.

 Premium Non-Alcoholic Package: $20.00 per day includes all non-alcoholic drinks including smoothies, Vitamin Water and Red Bull Engery Drink.

 Classic Package: For $49.00 per day you get the benefits of the Classic Non-Alcoholic Package plus all beer up to $6 per serving, spirits, cocktails, and frozen drinks up to $8 per serving, and wine by the glass up to $9 per serving.
 As an added benefit, there is a 15% discount on premium wines by the bottle.

 Premium Package: At $59.00 per day, this package includes all drinks available with the Classic Packages as well as premium beer, wines and liquors.
 Believe me, for this is one of the best deals any cruise line offers.

 So, the bottom line...are all inclusive beverage packages on cruises worth the added expense?
 YES!